Louisville Hit & Run Accident Lawyers

 - Lost wages or income

 It’s important to remember that insurance companies are not looking out for your best interests – instead, they’ll try to pay you as little as possible in a settlement.
 That’s why you need a seasoned hit-and-run accident attorney in Louisville who knows how to fight for you to get the full and fair compensation you are rightfully owed by either your own insurance company or the hit-and-run driver’s insurer.

-At Walker Wallace PLC, our attorneys have 40 years of combined experience in reaching fair and just settlements and taking claims to court.
+At Walker Wallace PLC, our attorneys have 40 years of combined experience in reaching fair and just settlements and taking claims to court, including car accident claims.
 We know what to do and how to do it – and we only get paid when we succeed for you.

 For help seeking legal recourse after becoming a victim of a hit-and-run, call us at (502) 947-3931.